Skip to content

 The following arguments are supported:

 • block_device_mappings - (Optional) Specify volumes to attach to the instance besides the volumes specified by the image.
-See Block Devices below for details.
+The structure of this block is described below.

-• default_version - (Optional, Conflicts with update_default_version) Default version of the launch template.
+• default_version - (Optional) Default version of the launch template.

 • description - (Optional) Description of the launch template version.